-Except in the case of an emergency, volunteers shall not administer first aid or other medical assistance.
-All volunteers are asked to work diligently to maintain safe and healthful working conditions and adhere to proper operating practices and procedures and safety policies to prevent injury and illness.
+Except in the case of an emergency, volunteers shall not administer first id or other medical assistance.
+All volunteers are asked to work diligently to maintain safe and healthful working conditions and adhere to proper operating practices and procedures to prevent injury and illness.